GLP-1

 View comparison →Frequently asked questions.

-Is retatrutide approved for human use?
+Is RT3 approved for human use?

 In published research it has been characterised as a triple agonist acting on the GLP-1, GIP and glucagon receptors.